bitcoinbrink/website/_posts/2021-03-26-donate-bitcoin.md

 If you’d like to learn more about the ways a DAF fund might be useful in your giving portfolio, contact [donate@brink.dev][donate email] or the investment manager of your DAF.

-### Donate Bitcoin Directly to Brink

-If you'd like to donate Bitcoin directly to Brink, while receiving the tax benefit, then here are some general steps needed to complete the process.
-Please note that is for information purposes only and is not tax advice!

-1. Consult with a tax professional who is familiar with your individual tax situation.
-They can guide you through this process such as completing the required [IRS Form 8283][IRS Form 8283].

-2. Email [donate@brink.dev][donate email] to let us know the amount you'd like to donate and your contact information (necessary for our bookkeeping and compliance requirements).

-3. We will email you an invoice with payment options.

-4. If the donation amount exceeds $5,000, contact a qualified appraiser before the completion of Part 1 of Form 8283.
-Two firms that offer appraisal of cryptocurrency assets are [Charitable Solutions LLC][Charitable Solutions LLC] and [Crypto Appraisers][Crypto Appraisers].
-This is not an endorsement of these firms!
-As with any financial transaction, you should consult a professional to guide you.

-5. Once the form has been completed by the appraiser, send it to [donate@brink.dev][donate email].
-We'll fill out part V of the form and return to you.
-Your tax professional can guide you on next steps.

 ### Anonymous Donations